WHERE SUCCESSFUL ADVERTISING MEETS LGBTQ+ EQUALITY

 WHY DO IT AND DOES IT WORK?
 WHAT ABOUT BACKLASH?

 1. Lots of companies are already doing it.
-Over 1000 corporations and 500 ad agencies are represented in CCA's Ad Library, in categories such as alcohol/spirits, appliances, automotive, beauty, beverages, electronics, fashion, food, footwear, financial services, government, healthcare, media, packaged goods, restaurants, retail, soft drinks, telecommunications, travel, and more.
+Over 1000 corporations and 500 ad agencies are represented in the Ad Library, in categories such as alcohol/spirits, appliances, automotive, beauty, beverages, electronics, fashion, food, footwear, financial services, government, healthcare, media, packaged goods, restaurants, retail, soft drinks, telecommunications, travel, and more.
 Specific data is difficult to come by, as companies rarely share proprietary information.
-But many marketers have repeatedly incorporated GLBT themes into mainstream commercials: Viacom (81), Unilever (31), IKEA International (22),Virgin Group (17), Levi Strauss & Co.
+But many marketers have repeatedly incorporated LGBTQ+ themes into mainstream commercials: Viacom (81), Unilever (31), IKEA International (22),Virgin Group (17), Levi Strauss & Co.
 (15), Volkswagen (14), Coca-Cola Co.
 (13), Heineken (9), Diesel (8), SABMiller (7), Orbitz (4), Polaroid Corp.
 (4), American Express Co.
 (4), Hyundai Corp.
 (3),John Hancock Financial Services (2), Visa International (2).

 2. Diversity that includes "sexual orientation" is increasingly important to companies, consumers, investors, employees, vendors and governments.
 Written policies and laws addressing the matter have become commonplace.
 They will expect it.

 3. Consider your target audience.
 Is it really religious conservatives and the lowest common denominator, or everyday people?
-Across many age groups, from Baby Boomers to Generation X and Generation Y, a majority of the population is increasingly tolerant if not accepting of GLBT people.
-Don't forget that GLBT people are at least 7% of the population representing $641 billion in buying power, and they all have family, friends and colleagues who will act fiercely in their interest too.
+Across many age groups, from Baby Boomers to Generation X and Generation Y, a majority of the population is increasingly tolerant if not accepting of LGBTQ+ people.
+Don't forget that LGBTQ+ people are at least 7% of the population representing $641 billion in buying power, and they all have family, friends and colleagues who will act fiercely in their interest too.

 5. Fleishman-Hillard/FH OutFront surveys in 2004 and 2006 found 81% of American adults indicated it did not matter to them if a company whose products they regularly use are also promoted to the gay and lesbian community.
 Asked what they would do if boycotts were initiated against companies promoting themselves to gays and lesbians, 46% said "do nothing" and another 19% said they would "speak out against the boycott."